 The elephant embodies the perfect metaphor to eloquently symbolise the founder’s mission and vision:

-Elephants are considered to be part of the keystone species; animals that play a unique and crucial role in the way an ecosystem functions.
-Without keystone species, the ecosystem would be dramatically different or cease to exist altogether.
+Elephants are considered to be part of the keystone species.
+Keystone species play a crucial role in the way an ecosystem functions.
+Without them, the ecosystem would be dramatically different or cease to exist altogether.

-Indeed elephants engage in interesting rituals, such as returning to the site of dead ancestors where they mourn and process old wounds from previous generations.
-In so doing, they appear to be able to process and thus release the ancestors’ energetic ties and lineage, which can be considered as being one of the most important tasks for the psyche to develop freely and adaptively.
+Indeed elephants engage in interesting rituals, such as returning to the site of dead ancestors where they grieve and mourn.
+In so doing, they appear to be able to process - and thus release - the ancestors’ energetic ties and lineage, which can be considered as being one of the most important tasks for the psyche to develop freely and adaptively.

-The elephant has one of the most closely knit societies of any living species and evidence shows their families can only be separated by death or capture; this reflects the importance of the relational and inter-subjective dimensions of existence, a pivotal developing field in postmodern clinical psychology and neuropsychology.
+The elephant has one of the most closely knit societies of any living species and evidence shows their families can only be separated by death or capture.
+A metaphor to remind us of the importance of the existential relational and inter-subjective dimensions, pivotal developing fields in pioneering clinical psychology and neuropsychology.

-Our vision at Elephant is not only to directly help clients to heal individually in their own lives, but as a result, to indirectly heal and free from intergenerational patterns their future generations to be able to thrive and blossom to their fullest potential.
+Our vision at Elephant is not only to directly help clients to heal and thrive individually in their own lives, but as a result, to indirectly heal and free from transgenerational patterns their future generations to be able to thrive and blossom to their fullest potential.